After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

-What are your favorite beans for espresso?
+What are your favorite coffee beans for espresso?
 This could be any country, region, grower, or brand.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.